-You are receiving this notice because testing of our public water system found the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) in water from well #2 with an average of 15.4ppt and 11.1ppt respectively.
+You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from well #2 with an average of 11.2ppt.
 Note that Well No. 2. is currently not in use because its yield has been significantly depleted.
-Well No.3 had an average PFOA of 14.5ppt and Well No.5 had an average PFOA of 13.2ppt.
+Well No.3 had an initial result of 11.9ppt and an average PFOA of 9.8ppt and Well No.5 had an average PFOA of 11.3ppt.
 These results are above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA and PFOS in public drinking water systems.
 The MCL is set well below levels known or estimated to cause health effects.
 Consuming drinking water with PFOA and PFOS at or somewhat above the MCL does not pose a significant health risk.
 Your water continues to be acceptable for all uses.
 Water District No. 2 is working on a strict timetable to reduce levels below the MCL.